 Great Dunham Primary School receives funding directly to the school from the Local Authority to support the needs of learners with SEN. This is described as an SEN Memorandum.
-The amount of funding we received to date for 2018-19 is £27,776.
+The amount of funding allocated for 2020-21 is £26, 859.

 Monitoring and Evaluating the success of the education provided for pupils with SEND

 Monitoring progress is an integral part of teaching and leadership; parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEN. We follow the ‘assess, plan, do, review’ model and will be involving parents/carers and pupils in each step.
 Baselines are recorded to ensure we are able to measure the impact of provision.

 Children, parents/carers and their teaching and support staff will be directly involved in reviewing progress.
 This review can be built into the intervention itself, or it can be a more formal meeting held at least once a term where progress and next steps are discussed.
 If a child has a current Statement of Special Educational Needs or Education Health and Care Plan, termly reviews are supplemented by a formal annual review.